sproutcore/docs/README.md

 Usage
 -----

+    gem install sc-docs

+*NOTE: If you are not using the latest version of SproutCore, the built-in sc-docs command may conflict.
+This has been fixed in the newest versions of SC.*

 ### Basic

-    sc-docs --input_dir INPUT_DIRECTORY_PATH
+    sc-docs preview --input_dir INPUT_DIRECTORY_PATH \
+        --output_dir OUTPUT_DIRECTORY_PATH

 This documents the specified directory and then runs a preview sc-server instance.

 ### Deploy

-    sc-docs --input_dir INPUT_DIRECTORY_PATH --deploy --project PROJECT_NAME \
+    sc-docs generate --input_dir INPUT_DIRECTORY_PATH \
         --output_dir = OUTPUT_DIRECTORY_PATH

-The deploy flag runs sc-build and deploys to the specified directory.
-If no output_dir is specified then it is deployed to `/Library/WebServer/Documents/`.
+The generate command runs sc-build and deploys to the specified directory.

 ### HTML Templates

-    sc-docs --input_dir INPUT_DIRECTORY_PATH --template TEMPLATE_PATH --html
+    sc-docs generate --input_dir INPUT_DIRECTORY_PATH \
+        --output_dir = OUTPUT_DIRECTORY_PATH \
+        --template TEMPLATE_PATH

 By default sc-docs assumes that you want to generate docs for the SproutCore based Doc Viewer.
-However, you can also generate standard HTML templates.
+However, if you pass a template it will generate a standard HTML output.

 Dependencies
 ------------

-### Gems

-* thor
-* child_labor
-* rack
-* thin *(optional, but recommended)*

-### Other

 * **node.js**: We use a special (much faster) version of jsdoc-toolkit that requires node.js.